alexJM26/OSProject1/README.md

 g++ consumer.cpp -pthread -lrt -o consumer
 ```

 To run the programs, enter the following command into the terminal.
-To see completion status and to return to the command line, press enter once output has finished generating.
+To see the completion status and to return to the command line, press enter once the output has finished generating.
 ```bash
 ./producer & ./consumer &
 ```